Looking for all Articles by Heather Parry?

 The scope of these parameters should be determined by how much investment (for example, an advance on royalties) the publisher is making in the work.
 If a publisher wishes to hold world rights to your book, they should pay you more than if they just held the UK rights.

-There are many more things that should be included in a contract, and you can read about these in the Society of Authors' guide to contracts(this link will open in a new window).
+There are many more things that should be included in a contract, and you can read about these in the Society of Authors' advice page(this link will open in a new window).

 How does serial publication differ?